vishalchovatiya/CPP_Templates/Evolution C, C++, C++11, C++17.md

 for(int element : arr)
     var = element;

-// Can also use auto keyword here efficiently for(auto element : arr)
+// Can also use auto keyword & reference here efficiently for(auto &element : arr)
     var = element;
 ```